mrfdev/CMI/Resources/FAQ/cmi-bungee.md

 ---

-More information about CMI: https://www.zrips.net/cmi/
+You can find more information about the CMI plugin here: (zrips.net/cmi)[https://www.zrips.net/cmi/]

 ## LATEST
 Per CMI 9.0.4.3 this was in the changelog: